Polish leader blasts EU over controversial rule of law dispute | DW | 19.10.2021

 Polish Prime Minister Mateusz Morawiecki has said Poland wants to remain part of the EU despite its ongoing dispute with Brussels

-Polish Prime Minister Mateusz Morawiecki defended his country at the European Parliament on Tuesday, in an appearance to answer questions about a recent ruling by his country's Constitutional Tribunal on the primacy of EU law.
+Polish Prime Minister Mateusz Morawiecki defended his country at the European Parliament on Tuesday, answer questions from lawmakers about a recent ruling by his country's Constitutional Tribunal on the primacy of EU law.

 The top Polish court ruled on October 7 that parts of the EU treaties are "incompatible" with the country's constitution and that the latter takes precedence.

-It has been widely criticized by the European Commission and several member states, including France and Germany, and also promptedtens of thousands of people to rally across Poland on Sunday, for fears that the ruling could be the first step towards Poland leaving the EU.
+The ruling has been widely criticized by the European Commission and several member states, including France and Germany, and also prompted tens of thousands of people to rally across Poland on Sunday, for fears that the ruling could be the first step toward Poland leaving the EU.

 But he also went on the attack against the bloc and Poland's critics, decrying that certain member states were "being treated as second-class," saying that Poland was being unfairly attacked by European institutions.